codingwithmagga/doxysphinx-with-read-the-docs-template/README.md

 # Documentation Template

 Template project to use [doxygen](https://www.doxygen.nl/), [doxysphinx](https://github.com/boschglobal/doxysphinx), [doxylink](https://github.com/sphinx-contrib/doxylink), [Sphinx](https://www.sphinx-doc.org/en/master/) and [Read the Docs](https://about.readthedocs.com/) for project documentation.
-As an example a C++ library is added to this project (see `libs` folder) using CMake.
+As an example, a C++ library is added to this project (see `libs` folder) using CMake.
 The documentation can either be automatically build using CMake targets or locally using the terminal.

-Have a look at the Read the Docs documentation [here](https://doxysphinx-with-read-the-docs-template.readthedocs.io/en/latest/).
+Take a look at the Read the Docs documentation [here](https://doxysphinx-with-read-the-docs-template.readthedocs.io/en/latest/).
 You can also find additional information about the build process there.

 ## Key features